 Visala was California’s winner in 2016, 2017 and this year!

-The winners will go on to compete in June with the national winner moving on to the international competition in late August.
 The competition is open to public, private, or independent high school students in grades 9-12, that have reached the age of 15 by Aug.
 1 of the competition year, and have conducted water-related science projects.
 Judging criteria are the same as the international competition and include ratings for relevance, methodology, subject knowledge, practical skills, creativity and paper/presentation.

 We wish Visala the best of luck at the national competition!